exalens/MTConnectAdapterSimulation/README.md

 # MTConnect Adapter Simulator
 # A simple OPC-UA MTConnect Adapter simulator for testing Process Endpoint Monitoring

-The process simulates an mtconnect adapter.
+The process simulates an MTConnect Adapter.
 It provides an interface to interact with the parameters and supports external communication through a TCP server.
 The MTConnect Adapter's behavior, represented by variables, can be dynamically updated via OPC UA clients or external systems.

 # To activate the OPC-UA MTConnect Adapter Simulator process ensure all Python requirements are installed, and run: